IOS-CSUDH/iHub/README.md

 - **Habit:**
     - This app would be checked often so long as the user has incoming notifications from the seperate social medias.
 - **Scope:**
-    - First we focus on users of Twitter, Facebook, and Pinterest but this app could evolve into one that encompases all social media to broaden its usage.
+    - First we focus on users of Twitter, Facebook, and Tumblr but this app could evolve into one that encompases all social media to broaden its usage.
 Large potential with Snapchat and TikTok.
 ## Product Spec

 ### 1. User Stories (Required and Optional)